chriswoodle/droplit-ble-gateway/Readme.md

 # BLE IoT Gateway

-Build your BLE IoT Application with cloud and cellular connectivity!
+Build your BLE IoT Application with cloud control and cellular connectivity!

 # Overview

 In this repo, an example ble plugin is provided which connects to Arduino 101 boards and allows you to turn on/off the LED through the Droplit.io Rest API.
+This plugin is intened to be a starting ponint for a BLE device plugin integration.

 There are two test applications provides in the `noble-test` folder which allow you to confirm that node can interface with BLE devices.